 Assets connect related data from different sources and are core to identifying all the relevant data to an object.
 All other resource types, for example, time series, events, and files should be connected to at least one asset, and each asset can connect to many resources and resource types.

 Assets are typically organized in hierarchies.
 For example, a water pump asset can be part of a subsystem asset on a plant asset.

-The files resource type stores documents that contain information that is related to one or more assets.
+files resource type stores documents that contain information related to one or more assets.
 For example, a file can contain a piping and instrumentation diagram (P&ID) that shows how multiple assets are connected.
+3D models

 Seeing asset data rendered in 3D is a great way to discover and find the data you are interested in.
 By rendering analysis results in 3D, you can better understand data, for example, by highlighting all equipment that has had issues last year.